aimldl/llm_benchmarks_asian_langs/README.md

 ## ⚙️ Recommended: Configure Google Cloud for Vertex AI

-To run these benchmarks with the Gemini models, you must configure access to a Google API.
+To run these benchmarks with the Gemini models, you must configure access to a Gemini API.
 While there are two options for accessing Gemini, using Vertex AI is strongly recommended for this project.

 * **Google AI (Free Tier):** This API is intended for development and has very low rate limits.
 The benchmark scripts make thousands of API calls and will quickly exceed the free quota, causing the tasks to fail before completion.
 * **Google Cloud Vertex AI (Paid Service):** This is the production-grade platform with high quotas suitable for intensive tasks.
 To ensure the benchmarks can run to completion, you must set up and use the Vertex AI API.